Lynda Benglis: 2009 Irish Museum of Modern Art (IMMA) Retrospective

 Benglis's work was greatly neglected for a long time.
 However, in 2009, a 40-year retrospective organized by the Irish Museum of Modern Art served to recognize her career.
 The exhibit showed her in her true light as a main figure in contemporary art.
 Not only did it show her vast amount of her work, it showed her enthusiasm to take on charged subjects.
 The exhibition focused on the 1960s and 1970s, when her work was most involved with the link between painting and sculpture.
 It included the lozenge-shaped wall pieces of built up multicolored wax layers that Benglis started making in 1966 with which she honored Jackson Pollock's famous drip methods.
 It also included her knotted bowtie shaped wall reliefs of the 1970s and some of her videos.
 Her work from the 1980s and 1990s was also shown, represented by a few of her famous pleats, which involved her spraying liquid metal onto chicken wire skeletons, and two videos from each of the decades.

 In the stateside versions of the show more works from the 1980s and 1990s were shown including her ceramics.
 These pieces were made of clay and hand molded so that the viewers could feel the making of them- the extorting, folding, and throwing of the moist resistant material.
 Glazes seemed to be flung on in a causal manner, which brings to mind the abstract expressionism movement of art in which Benglis is involved.
 The ceramic pieces have a handmade quality that effect the senses both desire driven and dismal, while the colors suggest the glitz of commercial culture.

-Concentrating on Benglis's early work, the curators gave her a main position in the diverse art of the 70's, a time period that is seen as laying the groundwork for the wide range of expression that continues to grow to this day.
+Concentrating on Benglis's early work, the curators gave her a main position in the diverse art of the 1970s, a time period that is seen as laying the groundwork for the wide range of expression that continues to grow to this day.
 Benglis's willingness and ability to mix up gendered tropes with her heroic scales and sparkly colorful finishes while laughing irreverently at views of every moral stripe set her apart from the common customs of feminism and the sexism of the art world.
 Her work is also deemed important for its meticulous grounding in process and materials used.
 Each piece produces its own physical understanding.
 "They provoke visceral reactions while playfully welcoming open ended associations and ambiguities."